-Private Accommodation on SiÅs Website Local landlords who prefer to rent to students often use only this website to market single rooms, apartments or houses in the Ås area.
+• Private Accommodation on SiÅs Website

+Local landlords who prefer to rent to students often use only this website to market single rooms, apartments or houses in the Ås area.

-• Finn
+Finn

 This website is only in Norwegian, but "Google translate" can work to some extent.
 You can always email to request additional information from the landlord.
+Be aware that there have been reports of swindlers in the housing market so never transfer money until you have seen the rental and signed a contract.

-• Kjøp/salg/bytte ved NMBU (Facebook Group) The group name translates to Buy/Sell/Exchange at NMBU.
+Kjøp/salg/bytte ved NMBU (Facebook Group) The group name translates to Buy/Sell/Exchange at NMBU.
+Locals use this group also to advertise available rooms or

 Locals use this group also to advertise available rooms or alternatively individuals can advertise that they are looking for a room.
 Although most posts are in Norwegian, it is possible to post in English.

-RUTER
+RUTER / VY

-You can research your commute time, bus and train routes on this website.
+You can research your commute time, bus and train routes on the websites Ruter and VY.
+Use these also to get from the Oslo Airport to NMBU.

-Moving to Norway: Immigration Procedures
+3. Moving to Norway: Immigration Procedures